techacolyte42/public-relations/WilsonConnorResume.md

 (509)207-9170
 ckwilson42@gmail.com

-# About

 New Caltech grad seeking employment beginning early 2016.
-Course experience has centered on brains, computation, and a bit of physics, while job experience has included operating heavy machinery and Javascript web-front end work.
+Course experience has centered on brains, computation, and a bit of physics, while job experience has included operating heavy machinery and JavaScript web-front end work.
 Excited for new challenges and laying strong groundwork for future progress.